All Episodes

 The governor of North Carolina is a guy named Mike Easley.

-He has asked communities and individuals today to uh step up water conservation by taking steps ranging from ceasing all outdoor watering to turning off the faucet when brushing your teeth.
+He has asked communities and individuals today to step up water conservation by taking steps ranging from ceasing all outdoor watering to turning off the faucet when brushing your teeth.

-Uh he said he didn't want to invoke his emergency powers to require water rationing.
+He said he didn't want to invoke his emergency powers to require water rationing.

 Instead, he said local public officials should respond to the problem themselves to avoid running out of water.